Paramilitary punishment attacks in Northern Ireland: Non-physical

 More minor punishments, often used on "first offenders", are warnings, promises not to offend again, curfews, and fines.
 Parents sometimes requested that their child be warned in order to keep him or her from greater involvement in juvenile delinquency.
 During the 1970s, when the IRA had the most control over established "no-go zones", humiliation was often used as a form of punishment.
 The victim was forced to hold a placard or tarred and feathered.
-In republican areas, women accused of fraternizing with British soldiers had their heads shaved.
+In republican areas, women accused of fraternising with British soldiers had their heads shaved.
 The use of such types of humiliation was greatest in the 1970s and decreased due to the risk of getting caught and complaints from Derry Women's Aid that the practice was misogynistic.

 Sometimes paramilitaries would approach a person and ask them to leave West Belfast or Northern Ireland within a certain period of time (such as 48 hours), with an implicit threat of serious injury or death if they did not comply.
 It could be applied arbitrarily when paramilitaries go out looking for the victim but cannot find him, and instead issuing an expulsion order to friends or relatives.
 Expulsion was an alternative to violence favoured by paramilitaries because it removed the offender from the community whilst avoiding bloodshed.
 However, victims frequently experienced it as the worst form of attack short of being killed.
 Most victims are young, unemployed and lack educational qualifications as well as the skills and savings needed to establish themselves in a new area.
 Expulsion can be a life sentence but usually it lasts between three months and two years.
 Some victims, although they have not been convicted of any crime, go to juvenile detention centres to avoid punishment until their sentence expires.